 09 Mar The Differences Between CMYK and RGB

-There are a great many different colour modes available, however the 2 most popular and most important are RGB and CMYK.
+There are a great many different colours modes available, however the 2 most popular and most important are RGB and CMYK.
 They are used significantly more than the countless other colour modes as they are the most natural for their respective uses.
-Both are used widespread and serve their own purposes, as such, it is important to know the differences between them and when to use them so that you can ensure they are properly utilized.
+Both are used widespread and serve their own purposes.
+As such, it is important to know the differences between them and when to use them to ensure they are properly utilized.

 Why Are They Different?

-RGB is the colour mode used primarily for all digital platforms; computers, phones, tablets, televisions and many others all use RGB to create their images.
-RGB is additive, meaning it adds different colours of light to create the colour it needs.
+RGB is the colour mode used primarily for all digital platforms; computers, phones, tablets, televisions and many others to create images.
+RGB is additive, meaning it adds different colours of light to create the colour.
 RGB stands for Red, Green, and Blue; the 3 primary lights used to create any other colour.
 Because RGB displays generate their own light, they are ideal for dark environments where it could be difficult to see.

 What Can They Do?

 As mentioned RGB is used for digital screens whereas CMYK is used for printed materials.
 They are this way due to the nature of their respective technologies.
 A digital screen requires light to be produced internally to create its image.
 To do this it uses colour lights; Red, Green, and Blue.
 In contrast CMYK is printed onto other materials and uses the light from external sources that bounce off it.

 To create white RGB uses all 3 colour at full power, whereas black has them all off.
 Various combinations are used to produced all other colors.
 All three of the RGB colours have 256 different levels to create different colours.
 There are over 16 million possible colours with RGB; 16 777 216 to be exact.